blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/alchemist.md

 ### Poisoner's Perfume
 This bright pink liquid carries a strong floral aroma similar to roses.
 As good as it smells, it has high concentrations of cyanide and arsenic.
-The poison tastes slightly bitter to the touch, and if consumed will deal 5d10 poison damage.
+The poison tastes slightly bitter, and if consumed will deal 5d10 poison damage.
 You may dip up to ten pieces of ammunition in this perfume, or pour half the bottle out onto a melee weapon that deals piercing or slashing damage.
 The coating lasts for one minute, and the first attack with a coated weapon